dlatk/dlatk/doc/source/install.rst

 Python 2 vs 3
 =============
 DLATK is available for python 2.7 and 3.5, with the 3.5 version being the official release.
-The 2.7 version is fully functional (as of v1.0) but will not be maintained.
+The 2.7 version is fully functional (as of v0.6.1) but will not be maintained and also does not contain some of the newer features available in v1.0.
 Please make sure you ``pip`` is bound to Python 3 for the commands below.

 To install the Python 2.7 version run: